I Was Injured in a Rear-End Collision in Florida.

 For the most part, there’s not much good that can come out of a rear-end collision.
 Generally, the most positive aspect of any automobile accident is getting out of it with only minor injuries, or better yet, completely unharmed.
 But in the end, there’s almost always property damage and medical bills to deal with.

 For the liable party, there’s the added cost of possible traffic tickets and even steeper penalties if their insurance policy isn’t enough to cover the damages they’ve caused.
-But my sympathy goes to the innocent drivers who follow the rules of the road down to a “T” and then are still struck by a careless driver, leaving them with painful and/or permanent injuries, outstanding medical bills, a damaged car, and possibly emotional distress.
+Often times, the most affected victims are the innocent drivers who follow the rules of the road and then are still struck by a careless driver, leaving them with painful or permanent injuries, outstanding medical bills, a damaged car, and possibly emotional distress.
 Unfortunately, a good handful of these accidents even take a victim’s life.

 Whiplash describes pain and stiffness in the neck and shoulder area that occurs when a accident victim is suddenly and violently thrown forward by the force of a collision.
 The movement, sometimes characterized by a snap forward then backward, forces the neck and spine well beyond their normal range of motion.
 This sudden movement of your neck, shoulders, and spine is the “whip” motion that forms the term “whiplash”.